-Using the elemental concentrations of N, P and C from the 4-year study period, nutrient fluxes were calculated by multiplying the stream discharge (L/day) with nutrient concentrations (mg/L) and integrating these observations over the sampling intervals.
-Since forest management practices do not only influence the source and transport of nutrients from the watersheds to streams but often also create significant changes in water yield (mm/day), estimated nutrient loads (kg/ha/time) provide unique insights into how forest management practices might influence overall nutrient export from forested watersheds under different hydrologic regimes.
+Using the elemental concentrations of N, P and C from the 4-year study period, nutrient fluxes were calculated by multiplying the stream discharge (L/s) with nutrient concentrations (mg/L) and integrating these observations over the sampling intervals.
+Since forest management practices do not only influence the source and transport of nutrients from the watersheds to streams but often also create significant changes in water yield (mm/day), estimated nutrient loads (kg/ha/period) provide unique insights into how forest management practices might influence overall nutrient export from forested watersheds under different hydrologic regimes.

 Tables 35 and 36 show nutrient fluxes for the four treatment sub-watersheds and the outlet of South Fork Caspar Creek comparing the pre-harvest and post-harvest periods as well as hydrologic years.
 Estimates are only shown for nutrient fluxes in streamflow since constituents in precipitation were not monitored over the 4-year study period.
 Elemental fluxes of TP, PO4, NO3--N and NH4+-N were relatively low in comparison to DOC, TN and DON.
-NO3--N and PO4-P varied between 7 and almost 30 kg/ha during the pre-harvest and post-harvest period, respectively (Table 35).
-NO3--N export was generally lower in the post-harvest period in all watersheds, except ZIE, which saw an increase in NO3--N flux post-harvest.
-SFC, UQL and WIL all averaged around 7-8 kg/ha during the post-harvest period (Table 35).
+NO3--N and PO4-P varied between 0.05 and almost 0.45 kg/ha during the pre-harvest and post-harvest period, respectively (Table 35).
+NO3--N export was generally lower in the post-harvest period in all watersheds, except ZIE, which saw an increase in NO3--N flux post-harvest (from 0.12 to 0.18 kg/ha).
+SFC, UQL and WIL all averaged around 0.5-0.6 kg/ha during the post-harvest period (Table 35).